Skip to content

 Files are organized with a prefix based on the first 2 characters of the UUID.
 This helps S3/R2 distribute files across partitions for better performance at scale.

-# Clips bucket
+# Media bucket (unified)

 # Exports bucket